Empire: Universal empire

-The above envisaged contests indeed took place, known to us as World War I and II.
-Writing during the Second, political scientists Derwent Whittlesey, Robert Strausz-Hupé and John H. Herz concluded: “Now that the earth is at last parceled out, consolidation has commenced.”
+Writing during the next World War, political scientists Derwent Whittlesey, Robert Strausz-Hupé and John H. Herz concluded: "Now that the earth is at last parceled out, consolidation has commenced."
 In "this world of fighting superstates there could be no end to war until one state had subjected all others, until world empire had been achieved by the strongest.
 This undoubtedly is the logical final stage in the geopolitical theory of evolution."

-Writing in the last year of the War, American Theologian Parley Paul Wormer and German Historian Ludwig Dehio drew similar conclusions.
+Writing in the last year of the War, American theologian Parley Paul Wormer, German historian Ludwig Dehio, and Hungarian-born writer Emery Reves drew similar conclusions.
 Fluctuating but persistent movement occurred through the centuries toward ever greater unity.
 The forward movement toward ever larger unities continues and there is no reason to conclude that it has come to an end.
 More likely, the greatest convergence of all time is at hand.
-“Possibly this is the deeper meaning of the savage world conflicts” of the 20th century.
+"Possibly this is the deeper meaning of the savage world conflicts" of the 20th century.

+The famous Anatomy of Peace by Reves, written and published in 1945, supposed that without the industrial power of the United States, Hitler already might have established world empire.
+Proposing world federalism, the book warned: Every dynamic force, every economic and technological reality, every "law of history" and logic "indicates that we are on the verge of a period of empire building," which is "the last phase of the struggle for the conquest of the world."
+As an elimination contest, one of the three remaining powers or a combination "will achieve by force that unified control made mandatory by the times we live in… Anyone of three, by defeating the other two, would conquer and rule the world."
+If we fail to institute a unified control over the world in democratic way, the "iron law of history" would compel us to wage wars until world empire is finally attained through conquest.
+Since the former way is improbable due human blindness, we should precipitate the unification by conquest as quickly as possible and start the restoration of human liberties within the world empire.